rancher/opni/enhancements/gateway/20230309-customize-capabilty-install.md

 # Title: Customize Capability Install

 ## Summary:
-When installing capabilities to agent's, Opni should allow for users to configure some capability options such as specifying node drivers and enabling / disabling capability features.
+When installing capabilities to agents, Opni should allow for users to configure some capability options such as specifying node drivers and enabling / disabling capability features.
 This would make Opni agent's more adaptable to environments which might break some functionality or require fine-tuning for Opni to work as expected.

 ## Use case:
 When installing the Metrics plugin on a cluster which has an existing [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) deployment, the current `externalPromDriver` will break the existing infrastructure.
 To resolve this, the user should be able to specify a different node driver to use while the existing infrastructure is still in use.